JulitaPineda/Programacion-Avanzada/README.md

 ### October 21st, 2016

-We analidze the petition tail, this tail has to run and consume available resources to be completed
+We analidze the petition tail, this tail has to run and consume available resources to be completed.

+### October 24th, 2016

+We made the server 1 and the server 2.

+### October 25th, 2016

+We made the server 3.
+We analize that the DC was not a normal tail, this tail is tail of tail.